-FP6 is a particularly interesting as well as scenic route, taking in views over the rapeseed fields, Grange Farm where tall, slender trees (possibly poplar?) flank a wide track north and were shining bright and light in the sun.
+FP6 is a particularly interesting as well as scenic route at this time of year, taking in views over the rapeseed fields, Grange Farm where tall, slender trees (possibly poplar?) flank a wide track north and were shining bright and light in the sun.
 The little cluster of lovely buildings at Brooklands on Lower Lane is particularly nice, and immensely peaceful.
 Most of my walks are circular, but this time I enjoyed it so much that when I reached Aldford I turned around and came back again.

 A note on walking conditions.
 Although there has been standing water on other walks, this one was very dry except for a bit of hoof-trampled mud around the stile from the field into Edgerley Road, and this was easy to walk around.
 It is all on the flat, and although the first part to Edgerley Road is partly field, most of it is track and metalled road.
 It is very easy-going underfoot.